elasticio/elasticio.github.io/content/_components/postgresql/index.md

 *   `SELECT` - this trigger will execute an SQL query that returns multiple results, it has no limitations on the query but apparently best suited for SELECT type of queries

-Following acitons are also inside:
+Following actions are also inside:

 *   `SELECT` - same as above but as an action
 *   `INSERT`/`UPDATE`/`DELETE` - this action executes the SQL query that returns no data, for example insert, delete or update.
 After query is executed original message will be pushed to the next component.